raikens1/stratamatch/README.md

 ## Objective
 **Goal:** The purpose of big_match is to provide user-friendly software and tutorials in R to support scientists to perform matching for "big data" observational studies.

 While matching is a mainstay in causal inference for observational studies, the speed of many matching algorithms scale poorly with the number of observations.
-As the sizes of observational studies are allowed to grow larger and larger, the computational task of matching becomes more and more cumbersome.
+As the sizes of observational studies grow larger and larger with the advance of "big data," the computational task of matching becomes more and more cumbersome.
 Big_match will break down the matching task by strata of manageable size, and parallelize the matching task across strata.
 To do this, we will need to support:

 (1) Stratification by user-defined variables or prognostic score quantiles